gkovacs/gkovacs.github.com/index.markdown

 I did my undergrad and masters in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

-I'm interested in HCI (Human-Computer Interaction), natural language processing, foreign language learning, and online education.
+I'm interested in HCI (Human-Computer Interaction), NLP (natural language processing), foreign language learning, and educational technologies.

 <br/>